Advisory Board Members

 Mike is the founder and President of Liberty Investment Properties, Inc. (“Liberty”).
 Mike has over 35 years of executive experience in commercial real estate as well as the development and operation of income-producing property, forming Liberty in 1990 to specialize in the development of high-performing investment real estate in key strategic markets across the United States.
 In the mid-1990’s, Liberty formed a joint venture with Shurgard Storage Centers and together owned and operated 41 storage center locations and nearly three million square feet of rentable storage space throughout Florida.
 The joint venture came to a close with the sale of 34 of the self-storage properties to Public Storage in 2006.
 Late that same year, Liberty formed a hospitality division called Liberty Lodging, and became the largest Value Place Hotel franchisee.
 Between 2006 and 2009, Mike’s team opened 25 Value Place Hotels in nine states and 14 distinct markets, before selling a majority of such hotels in 2013.
 Mike has investment interests 10 storage assets, two Value Place Hotels, and a handful of other select investments in Central Florida, as well as a management portfolio, which includes six additional self-storage assets in Central Florida and one in North Carolina.
 Mike has his bachelor degree from Linfield College, is the former president of the Self-Storage Association Southeast district as well as a former district vice president of the Florida CCIM chapter.
 Mike is a Trustee at Lake Highland Preparatory School and serves on the Board of Directors of Elevate Orlando.
 Mike currently lives in Winter Park, Florida and has four grown children and six grandchildren.

-Michael A. Okaty is a partner and business lawyer who focuses on a wide variety of corporate transactions, governance and counseling.
+Mike is a partner and business lawyer who focuses on a wide variety of corporate transactions, governance and counseling.
 He also serves as an advisor and trustee to high net worth individuals and families.
 Mr. Okaty is founder and former chair of the firm’s Senior Living Industry Team and vice chair of the firm’s Industry Teams Department.
-He is a member of the firm’s Management Committee and serves as the managing partner for the Orlando office of Foley & Lardner LLP.
+He is a member of the firm’s Management Committee, Co-Chairs the Transactions Practice Group and servedas the managing partner for the Orlando office of Foley & Lardner LLP.
 Mr. Okaty has experience in a wide variety of corporate law matters, including corporate formation, corporate operations and governance, contract drafting, review and negotiation, mergers and acquisitions, and capital raising and finance transactions for both public and private companies and lenders.

 Mr. Riley founded Legacy Fund in 2006 for the purpose of investing in privately held businesses and commercial real estate.
 Mr. Riley founded ZeroChaos in 1999 and sold the company in 2005.
 ZeroChaos, with annual revenues exceeding 3 billion dollars, pioneered a new staffing model changing the way Fortune 200 companies source, manage and administer their contract labor workforce.
 The company provides services in 14 countries around the word.
 Prior to ZeroChaos, Riley founded and held several positions in Transworld Services Group in Orlando, Florida.
 Over the course of 11 years, Transworld grew into one of the largest independently owned staffing companies in the Southeast.
 Transworld was the innovator of “insourcing” where they took day-to-day departmental control within a diverse Fortune 500 client base.
 The company was sold in 1996.